Tarun Gupta

 How You Can Improve the UX?
 The Best Practices

-As of now you have a got a fair idea about UX and its direct impact on your website’s search rankings.
-You can do a number of things improve your website’s UX so that it has a positive impact on your ranking.
+As of now, you have a got a fair idea about UX and its direct impact on your website’s search rankings.
+You can do some things to improve your website’s UX so that it has a positive impact on your ranking.

-Being a leading SEO company in India, Brainpulse recommends you the following:
+Being a leading SEO company in India, Brainpulse recommends the following:

 This is where you need to start at.
-Integrate both of your strategies together.
-As you start to fine tune your website UX, SEO will automatically get a boost.
+Integrate both of your strategies.
+As you start to fine-tune your website UX, SEO will automatically get a boost.
 UX and SEO need to work together if you are to have success.

 It’s important to keep your website design in sync with SEO.
 Make sure that website elements are optimized accordingly.
-While designing the website do a number of things including:
+While designing the website do some things including:

 • Provide product names and descriptions